We present necessary tools and weapons to hunt the Northern Lights in Iceland

 There are some other cool features too, such as the slider underneath the map.
 Move the slider or click on a specific time to see the forecast during different times in the week.
 You can use this to find the best night to go hunting.
 You can also see actual times of sunset, total darkness and the sunrise on the right side of the map which might come in handy in some circumstances.

-So key points for possible Northern lights hunters:
+So the key tips for possible Northern lights hunters are

 - Find the most likely spot according to the Icelandic met office forecast